The Printing Press Revolution That Changed Everything

 Books Were Not Cheap for Everyone

 While printing made books cheaper than before, they were still expensive for most people.
 A Bible might cost the equivalent of a day’s wage for a worker.
-The real beneficiaries were the middle class—merchants, clerics, and scholars—who could afford to buy in bulk That's the whole idea..
+The real beneficiaries were the middle class—merchants, clerics, and scholars—who could afford to buy in bulk It's one of those things that adds up..

 The Church Didn’t Collapse Overnight